zspecza/common-tags/readme.md

 #### `html`

 You'll often find that you might want to include an array in a template.
 Typically, doing something like `${array.join(', ')}` would work - but what if you're printing a list of items in an HTML template and want to maintain the indentation?
 You'd have to count the spaces manually and include them in the `.join()` call - which is a bit *ugly* for my taste.
+This tag properly indents arrays, as well as newline characters in string substitutions, by converting them to an array split by newline and re-using the same array inclusion logic:

 ```js
 import {html} from 'common-tags'